dikortis/LetsTalkETC/Episodes/Episode_6.md

-regulation you know the Stanford standard conversation and I'm like you know they talk about these laws against monopolies um which end up usually just creating art that's right it may end up creating monopoly right
+regulation you know the Stanford standard conversation and I'm like you know they talk about these laws against monopolies which end up usually just creating art that's right it may end up creating monopoly right